tasmota/docs/docs/Scripting-Language.md

 %/file calls a file from the file system and send its content to browser. in this file any cmds may apply.

 A web user interface may be generated containing any of the following elements:

+remark: state variable names used for IO in the web interface may not contain an underscore.
 **Button:**
  `bu(vn txt1 txt2)` (up to 4 buttons may be defined in one row)
  `vn` = name of variable to hold button state